M-E-Rademaker/personal-website/content/about/main/index.md

   been enough time for me to efficiently build a rocket myself.

   Of course, limits can be pushed.
 I do not belief limits are static.
-Yet, I belief I have a fairly good sense of how much time and and effort it takes to push a certain limit further.
+Yet, I belief I have a fairly good sense of how much time and effort it takes to push a certain limit further.
 Some simply take longer than others.
 I therefore tend to focus on those limits that I belief are most easily (and therefore most effectively) pushed further out!